Tupelo Press Sunken Garden Chapbook Poetry Prize

 Read about all Tupelo Press contests and open reading opportunities at:

-Please enjoy this selection by Emily Jungmin Yoon, author of Ordinary Misfortunes (Tupelo Press, 2017), winner of the 2017 Sunken Garden Poetry Prize:
+Please enjoy this selection by Suzanne Parker, author of Feed (Tupelo Press, 2016), winner of the 2016 Sunken Garden Poetry Prize: